distriqt/ANE-IDFA/docs/wiki/Home.md

 - Access the **identifier for advertising** on iOS;
 - Access the **advertising Id** on Android;
+- Request authorisation using the App Tracking Transparency framework on iOS;
 - Single API interface - your code works across supported platforms with no modifications
 - Sample project code and ASDocs reference